mcabbott/Tullio.jl/README.md

 # Tullio.jl

-This is a sketch of a replacement for `Einsum.jl`, which similarly generates loops over indices:
+This is a sketch of a replacement for [Einsum.jl](https://github.com/ahwillia/Einsum.jl), which similarly generates loops over indices:

 ```julia
 julia> @pretty  @tullio A[i,j] := B[i] * log(C[j])